sebasasa/Snaskell/README.md

 Runing `cabal install gloss` might also be necessary, but i'm really not sure, i barely even undestran the haskell build systems and package managers's enviroment. lol

 Quit with `ctrl + q`

+It's also kinda wonky, i plan to revisit this soon and make some much needed improvements